 What type of fitness do I require to do the 10 days Everest Khumbu Trek?

 It is not necessary to have any previous trekking experience but we do advise when participating in Everest BC 10 days trek that leads above 5,000 meters or 16,404 feet to do some form of exercise at least 3 months before starting your trek.
-Hiking, running or even gym fitness are recommend as pre-training for trekking in these high altitudes.
+Hiking, running or even gym fitness are recommended as pre-training for trekking in these high altitudes.
 Building up your stamina and practicing higher altitudes before heading to Everest will only work to your advantage and lessen the chance of fatigue or even AMS Acute Mountain Sickness.

-What is our accommodation during the EBC trek -10 days?
+What is our accommodation in Kathmandu?